Transia-RnD/xahau-dao/BYLAW_SUMMARY.md

 ## Article VI – Officers

+### Note on Officer Responsibilities
+- Officers handle day-to-day operations but are not involved in approving budgets or proposals.
+- Community members are responsible for presenting proposals to the corporation.

 1. – Officers
 - The corporation has several officers including a Chair of the Board, Vice Chair, Executive Director, Treasurer, Secretary, and any others appointed by the Board of Members.
 - The Executive Director fulfills the role of a president as required by law.